RichardValerosoUniverse/World-at-35/README.md

 https://GitHub.com/RichardValerosoUniverse is a licensed, confirmed and registered owner of the Universo and Mundo, regarding to what should have been your names to be like from your First, Middle and Surname.
 What is applicable to me could have been not applicable to others.
 It depends entirely on your Faith to God and how you become an impact on somebody's life.

-Definitely, I deserve the very best of both or triple or quadrupple  WORLDS.
+Definitely, I deserve the very best of both or triple or quadruple  WORLDS.

 I am a Filipino!
-And always proud to be THE ONLY ONE!
+And always proud to be THE ONLY ONE on Earth with such the greatest of everything!

-Basically, I am so technically techy with the spirits of all existing branches of sciences and technologies, finance and banking  institutions and sectors including  those fields of warship and battles.
+Basically, I am so technically techy with the spirits of all existing branches of sciences and technologies, finance and banking  institutions and sectors including  those fields of warship and battles, cryptocurrencies, visas, JCBs, bancnet, World Elite Mastercard and the like and a lot more...

 With all of these, I am still at my greatest sanity, now known as SUPER HIGHNESS and I will never be ever fooled into believing something that is OUT of contexts and relevance of pure knowledge with regard to my experiences, aligning to my Team Experiences in the GitHub Universe.